JLLeitschuh/JLLeitschuh/README.md

 ## Public Vulnerability Research

-Note: The recording with the ⭐ next to them are what I beleive to be the best version of any given talk or story.
+Note: The recording with the ⭐ next to them are what I believe to be the best version of any given talk or story.

 ### Scaling the Security Researcher to Eliminate OSS Vulnerabilities Once and For All